 It’s important to capture as much info about your subscribers as possible.

-If they have subscribed from your home page, it’s likely they are new customers.
+If they have subscribed to your home page, it’s likely they are new customers.

-If they have subscribed from your product page, they may be much closer to making a purchase.
+If they have subscribed to your product page, they may be much closer to making a purchase.

 Maybe they’ve expressed an interest in one of your premium products or services; this may mean they have more disposable income than someone who’s signed up to hear more about discounts and special offers.

 You know your customers best.
 Try and find ways to get to know who’s on your list so you can begin to segment it as accurately as possible.